k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 * An a record on public domain, pointing the the server that will host the kubernetes node (can point either private or public IP).
 * An asterisks certificate (with private key) for the selected domain.

->   For test and POT Environment domain and certificates can be provided by K2view.
+  > For a POT Environment domain and certificates can be provided by K2view.

 * A user with sudo privilege to run the script.
 * Docker engine (latest version) - will be used to push the images to the k8s local repository